-Do you have a question about how other states handle an issue or a problem you've encountered?
+The ASLCS listserv serves as a communications resource for the exclusive use of legislators and legislative staff.
+Do you have a question about how other states handle a particular issue or a problem you've encountered?
 Are you interested in learning about parliamentary procedures in other states?
 Or maybe you just want to meet with your counterparts in other states.
-Whatever your reason, come join the ASLCS e-mail discussion group.
+Whatever your reason, the ASLCS listserv can help.

 How Does it Work?

-It's called a "listserv" in e-mail parlance, and here's how it works.
-First, you subscribe to the ASLCS e-mail list.
-Then, every e-mail you or any other subscriber sends to the list's address is automatically distributed to all subscribers.
+It's called a "listserv" in email parlance, and here's how it works.
+First, you subscribe to the ASLCS email list.
+Then, every email you or any other subscriber sends to the listserv address is automatically distributed to all subscribers.
 So, if you post a question, it will automatically be sent to every subscriber, and each subscriber's response will automatically be sent to every subscriber.

-Please be advised that the National Conference of State Legislatures staff sections' List Servs are open to all registered legislative members and staff.
-The American Society of Legislative Clerks and Secretaries List Serv is available to any registered legislative member or staff and is used primarily for answering parliamentary and legislative issue questions that have been encountered in other states.
-Please remember that when sending and/or responding to a question on the ASLCS List Serv, any person registered to use the ASLCS List Serv will be able to view your inquiry and/or message.
+Please be advised that the National Conference of State Legislatures staff section listservs are open to all registered legislative members and staff.
+The American Society of Legislative Clerks and Secretaries listserv is available to any registered legislative member or staff and is used primarily for answering parliamentary and legislative issue questions that have been encountered in other states.
+Please remember that when sending and/or responding to a question on the ASLCS listserv, any person registered to use the ASLCS listserv will be able to view your inquiry and/or message.

 How Do I Subscribe?

-Send an e-mail to: Angela Andrews, NCSL's liaison to ASLCS
+Send an email to: Holly South, NCSL's liaison to ASLCS.

-Write only the following in the body of the message: SUBSCRIBE
+Write the following in the subject line of the message: SUBSCRIBE.

 That's all it takes.
-You will receive a welcome message that provides instructions on how to send e-mail to the list.
+You'll receive a welcome message that provides instructions on how to send email to the list.
 It's a good idea to save those instructions.

-For more information about ASLCS, contact: Angela Andrews, NCSL Liaison to ASLCS.
+For more information about ASLCS, contact: Holly South, NCSL Liaison to ASLCS.